sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 Principal component analysis is a well known technique typically used on high dimensional datasets, to represent variablity in a reduced number of characteristic dimensions, known as the principal components.

 In this post, I will show how PCA can be used *in reverse* to quantitatively identify correlated time series.
-We will compare this will a more visually appealing correlation heatmap to validate the approach.
+We will compare this with a more visually appealing correlation heatmap to validate the approach.

 ### The plan: